DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 For security, only the following people can view this information:

-* a key contact (the person that completed your device forecast for devices delivered between May and August)
+* a key contact (the person that completed your device forecast for devices delivered between May and July)
-* a technical contact (nominated when the devices were ordered between May and August)
+* a technical contact (nominated when the devices were ordered between May and July)
 * a support contact (someone given access to the Support Portal by your key contact)
 * anyone authorised to [order laptops and tablets](https://www.gov.uk/guidance/get-laptops-and-tablets-for-children-who-cannot-attend-school-due-to-coronavirus-covid-19) for disadvantaged children requiring access to remote education due to shielding or local coronavirus (COVID-19) restrictions